 If you watched the video in example # 2, you would remember how Scott and Vat struggled to put together a simple sentence.
 I witnessed the same at FEA.

 You’ll face an irresistible urge to switch to your mother tongue when you fumble for words in English, but you’ve to overcome this urge during your designated sessions.
 You’ll not understand some of the stuff in English you come across, but you’ve to avoid frustration.
-Learn why many give up their journey to learn English.
+Learn the fundamental mindset rules of learning English Language so that you don’t give up your journey.

 If you can stick to an immersive environment wherein you’re constantly exposed to English – speaking, listening, reading, and writing – and seek improvements, you’ll improve.
 Without a shred of doubt.